As you will have seen from our live streaming, Lamborghini has taken the wraps off its super sports SUV, the 2018 Lamborghini Urus.

 A sports differential with torque vectoring rounds out the dynamic package.

-The Urus is fitted with adaptive air suspension, which allows the car to be raised or lowered from 158mm to 248mm depending on conditions, being adjusted by the various drive modes.
+The Urus is fitted with adaptive air suspension, which allows the car to be raised or lowered from 158mm to 248mm depending on conditions, is adjusted by the various drive modes.

 You can have anywhere from 21-inch to 23-inch rims each wrapped in specific Pirelli rubber.